anonyd0go/holbertonschool-softy-pinko-docker/task5/README.md

-# Task2 - Front-end
+# Task5 - Proxy server
-This task expands on the previous by dividing the app into back-end and front-end.
-We also create the Dockerfile for the front-end.
-The front end will include an `Nginx` server.
+This tasks consists of creating a [proxy server](./proxy/) image.
+The client will comunicate exclusively with the proxy server.
+This streamlines our aplication because the client only needs to comunicate with the app in one location (the proxy) and leave the rest to the application.